astyagun/docker-rails-development/README.md

 # Docker Rails development

-Docker based Rails development environment
+Docker based Rails development environment for macOS

 Depends on [docker-sync](http://docker-sync.io) to share source code between host and containers.
 At least until the native solution is as fast on macOS (see related Docker for Mac [issue](https://github.com/docker/for-mac/issues/77)).